CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Results

 \subsubsection{Main results: performance of CDR measurement}

-In Table \ref{table:main}, we show the results of the proposed network on the testing set for CDR measurement, in which the performance is measured by CDR errors and F1 scores.
+In Table \ref{table:main}, we show the results of the proposed CDRNet on the testing set for CDR measurement, in which the performance is measured by CDR errors and $F_1$ scores.
 Two models of the proposed approach are considered, one adopting $\alpha$-softmax function and the other using $\alpha$-quasimax function.
-For comparison, the results obtained from the FSIS model are also shown in Table \ref{table:main}, which serve as the state-of-the-art performance for CDR measurement.
-As can be seen, the CDR errors of both models of the proposed approach are close to or even smaller than those of the FSIS model, indicating similar or better performance of the proposed approach in CDR measurement.
-In particular, the proposed approach using $\alpha$-softmax approximation function achieves CDR error of 0.0458 and F1 score of 0.917, compared to CDR error of 0.0465 and F1 score of 0.911 for the FSIS model.
+For comparison, the results obtained from the FSIS model are also shown in Table \ref{table:main}.
+As can be seen, the CDR errors and $F_1$ scores of both models of the proposed CDRNet are close to or even better than those of the FSIS model, indicating similar or better performance of the proposed approach in CDR measurement.
+In particular, the proposed approach using $\alpha$-softmax approximation function achieves CDR error of 0.0458 and $F_1$ score of 0.917, compared to CDR error of 0.0465 and $F_1$ score of 0.911 for the FSIS model.